GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 The codes for *rr*\ *u* and the optional *reg* that are supported will be listed in the sections below describing each of the available data sets.

+When used in plots (i.e., both when a region and map projection is selected to make an image) the data resolution is optional.
+If it is not given then we determine a data set resolution that will result in a final plot image dots-per-unit resolution that is the closest to the :term:`GMT_GRAPHICS_DPU` default setting.
+This eliminates the need for the user to determine what grid resolution will give a nice-looking image and not create a bloated file that exceeds what the eye (or printers) can discern. **Note**: Grid processing tools require the data resolution to be specified since no plot is being generated.

 Currently, GMT provides the following datasets (with their special names in parentheses)